 Appointments made easy

 For many businesses, getting prospects into a consultation or meeting forms a key part of the sales journey.
 Financial services, for example.
 The initial touchpoint for a mortgage enquiry is likely to be via internet search, although customers’ would likely still require the personal ‘face-to-face with a human’ when it comes to applications.
 Delivering a simple, seamless way to book a consultation online offers a positive customer experience, setting the tone for quality service throughout the process.

 Taken a step further, by allowing the facility for the client to include key data at the point of booking, the better your ability to deliver a personal, tailored service at the consultation.

+In-person is a hugely important channel in omni-channel marketing.
 In-store events or experiences have grown in prominence for bricks and mortar retail marketing, as a means of increasing brand awareness and generating some ‘buzz’.
 But it’s through the internet and social media in particular where this buzz is initially generated.
 Something that can be further enhanced by adding an air of exclusivity to the event: limited places or VIP invites, with guests booking into the event through an online link.

 Encouraging your customers to book their appointment or place at your event via an online booking system offers you the chance to gather customer data that can be integral to future personalised marketing activity across physical and digital channels; designed to strengthen the relationship between client and brand at every touchpoint.

 As we’ve discussed on these pages before, there’s a strong tendency for consumers to use the internet for research before heading to the bricks and mortar business to make their final decision.

 Booking systems can be deployed online to help encourage them to your business rather than your competitors by offering personal shopping or consultation appointments, taking the information upon which you’ve been researching and using it to deliver a tailored approach at the sales meeting.